From time to time, I arrange diagnostic testing to ease patients’ minds.

 But there are certainly instances when I, and every other clinician

-on the planet, has ordered a test just to reassure an anxious patient.
+on the planet, have ordered a test just to reassure an anxious patient.
 I maintain that this approach when used

 judiciously is justifiable an delivers tangible benefits to patients.
 Critics may find this practice to be ethically